BNZ Harbour Quays: Aftermath

 In 2018, Radio New Zealand asked Wellington City Council if they had obtained any engineering advice about the design of BNZ Harbour Quays before its construction.
 The Council responded that it had hired structural engineers Spencer Holmes to review Beca's design, and that Spencer Holmes' concerns had been addressed.
 Spencer Holmes refuted the Council's statement, saying they had questions about structural steel calculations, thickness of the concrete floors and how they were held up, and how the building's frame would perform in an earthquake.
 Spencer Holmes said that in 2007 they had withdrawn from reviewing Beca's design because their questions were not answered fully.
-Professor John Mander then peer-reviewed the design.
+Professor John Mander had then peer-reviewed the design.

-In 2019, BNZ sued the Wellington City Council for over $100 million for negligence for granting building consents and issuing code compliance certificates when there concerns about the building's design.
+In 2019, BNZ sued the Wellington City Council for over $100 million for negligence, for granting building consents and issuing code compliance certificates when there were concerns about the building's design.
 The City Council then filed a claim against Beca, but Beca denied any liability.
-The High Court would not dismiss the claim against Beca, so Beca appealed to the Court of Appeal but that Court upheld the High Court's decision.
+The High Court would not dismiss the claim against Beca, so Beca appealed to the Court of Appeal, but that Court upheld the High Court's decision.
+The dispute between Beca and Wellington City Council was heard by the Supreme Court in 2024, with the court dismissing Beca's legal defence that the Building Act limited civil proceedings arising from building work to only be heard within 10 years of the work being undertaken.
+The Supreme Court ruled that if Wellington City Council loses its case against the BNZ, it may still ask Beca for a contribution towards BNZ's claim.

 The failure of BNZ Harbour Quays, Statistics House and other Wellington buildings that were damaged in the 2016 Kaikōura earthquake led to revision of seismic assessment guidelines.
 The Ministry of Business, Industry and Employment (MBIE) released The Seismic Assessment of Existing Buildings, commonly known as the Red Book, in July 2017.
 These guidelines provide "a technical basis for engineers to carry out seismic assessments of existing buildings".
 Section C5 deals with assessment of multi-storey concrete buildings.
-In 2018, section C5 was revised because the understanding of building performance in the Kaikōura earthquake had changed.
+In 2018, section C5 was revised because understanding of building performance in the Kaikōura earthquake had changed.
 The revised section is known as the Yellow Book or Yellow Chapter.
 Assessment using the Yellow Book can lead to different results from assessment using the Red Book, but only the Red Book has legal standing.
 The differences in the two versions of the guidelines have led to confusion and frustration for building owners and engineers and contributed to a shortage of commercial rental properties in Wellington, as renters demand seismically safe buildings.